fbxyz/respysive-slide/README.md

 ___
 A Python package that allows you to create interactive presentations using Python, Bootstrap and Reveal.js.
-Charts from Altair and Plotly can also be added.
+Charts from Matplotlib Altair and Plotly can be easily added.

 ![respysiv.png](https://raw.githubusercontent.com/fbxyz/respysive-slide/master/assets/img/respysiv.png)